ModelEarth/community/resources/useeio/README.md

 result2_df.to_csv(file_name, sep=',', encoding='utf-8')
 ```

 Enhancements have been made to the export above.
-[View new script](../../python/produceUSEEIOimpactcsv.py).
+[View new script](../../python/produceUSEEIOimpactcsv.py) and [resulting CSV file](../../samples/dataset/USEEIOv1.2_result_2007_impacts_final.csv).

+Additional updates requested:

-1. Add column header called "section" to first column.
+1. Add "section" column header to first column.
 2. Reduce indicator values to 2 decimal points.
 3. Replace slash with dash at start of section title to separate ID from title.
 4. Use ID to add a "main\_category\_id" column.
 Use a 2 digit number to keep CSV file small.